forwinder15/wlamm/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 Just like getting a regular driver's license, a permit is required to move forward in obtaining a CDL.
 You can get a CDL permit by passing a test.
 In most states, the tests to get a Class A CDL permit include: General Knowledge, Air Brakes and Combination vehicles.
 Get a Commercial Driver's License handbook or manual online from your states dmv website.

 **3. ADD CDL ENDORSEMENTS**
-Depending on the CDL endorsement you want to obtain, you need to pass the test.
+Depending on the CDL endorsement you want to obtain; you need to pass the test.
 However, some endorsements, such as the Hazardous Materials (HazMat) endorsement may also require a background check before they can be added to your CDL license.
-You may only need a class B if you dont plan on driving tankers or pulling trailers.
+You may only need a class B if you don't plan on driving tankers or pulling trailers.
 You definitely want air brakes.
 Take a look at the CDL endorsements section of the manual for additional information.

 **4. Take the CDL skills test**
 The CDL driving test must be passed in which the driver completes a 3-part exam that includes a pre-trip inspection test, basic control skills test, and driving test at either a state CDL test site or approved 3rd party test site.
 Once the skills test has been passed you did it!
 Now go print that puppy out and you are good to go.